Berlin Wall makes comeback for tourists

 In the early 1990s, the area around Bernauer Strasse was a veritable wasteland, with locals complaining about needles from drug addicts left hind in the weeds in the undeveloped land.

-Part of the rebuilt section is made up authentic Wall slabs, some purchased for 1,000 euros each from a private collector, and some of it is made of 3.6-meter-high rusting iron rods that symbolise where the Wall stood but have gaps that allow visitors to see through it.
+Part of the rebuilt section is made up authentic Wall slabs, some purchased for 1,000 euros ($1,400) each from a private collector, and some of it is made of 3.6-metre-high rusting iron rods that symbolise where the Wall stood but have gaps that allow visitors to see through it.

 Another four city blocks, or about 500 meters, of concrete Wall slabs and iron rods will be added next year.